matthcaptain/taillwindcss-react/README.md

 ## About Us

-We're an Italian developer/designer duo creating high-quality design/code resources for developers, makers, and startups.
+I am an Canadian Develoepr creating high-quality design/code resources for developers, makers, and startups.

 ## Stay in the loop

 If you would like to know when we release new resources, you can follow us on [Twitter](https://twitter.com/Cruip_com), or you can subscribe to our monthly [newsletter](https://cruip.com/#subscribe).